ykacer/Deep_Learning_DataScientist_Challenge/README.md

 # III/ DL model is the heart, but post-processing is important !

-In this part, we will focus on the image segmentation mask of an aerial image, and its ability to well isolate very small vehicles (few tens pixels ).
+In this part, we will focus on the image segmentation mask of an aerial image, and its weaknesses to well isolate very small vehicles (few tens pixels ).
+We will propose a path to analyse the results and implement an efficient post processing step by step.

-The source code we will use and demo below, can be found [here](https://github.com/ykacer/Deep_Learning_DataScientist_Challenge).
+The source code we will use and demo below, can be found [here](https://github.com/ykacer/Deep_Learning_DataScientist_Challenge/src).

 ## III.1/ load shape file and explore data

 In this subsection, we will do a brief data exploration by first using free opensoure qgis software to add two layers: